|

 I knew what to do, and I wanted to do it!
 I selected a prayer from one of the

 booklets; the one I liked best.
 I rewrote it, prayed it, and signed and dated it.
+I was so elated!
+I now knew

 how much God loved me.
 And I knew he had been working on me over the years, gently